kyverno/kyverno/docs/user/cli/kyverno_oci_pull.md

 ### Options

 ```
-  -d, --directory string   path to a directory (default ".")
   -h, --help           help for pull
   -i, --image string   image reference to push to or pull from
 ```

 ### Options inherited from parent commands